wwwjk366/think.data.science/content/post/preprocess-your-text-for-NLP-models-cleaner/index.md

         return self.words
 ```

-Now we can pre-process our text easily:
+Now we can pre-process our text easily, in a chain-like matter:

 ```python